 Brendan and I left from DEN Airport early Tuesday, flying to Casablanca, Morocco mid-day on Wednesday after a 28 hour journey with 3 flights, 3 carriers and 3 continents.
 We had booked our 14 day Morocco and Portugal stopover on July 1, more than 90 days in advance.
 The only hitch we had came about a week prior to our trip, when TAP Air Portugal cancelled our flight from Lisbon to Casablanca on the outbound, and rebooked us on an illogical itinerary departing from Lisbon prior to arriving to Lisbon.
 I had to call and, ultimately, there was nothing they could do to preserve the semblance of our original itinerary – so they removed the segment of LIS to CMN so that the itinerary wouldn’t be canceled for no-show, and asked us to submit a complaint/refund request for the new tickets we were forced to purchase on Royal Air Maroc from LIS-CMN.
 This cost us $260 out of pocket.
-We submitted the complaint to TAP a few days later, but the verdict is still out on whether they will reimburse us (we’re not hopeful).
+We submitted the complaint to TAP a few days later, but the verdict is still out on whether they will reimburse us (Update: they did eventually reimburse us, but it took 5 months).
 It was luckily the only real issue on our outbound journey flying to Casablanca.

 Tuesday morning started with a United flight 691 to EWR at 0755, after a Lyft ride to the airport at 5AM.
 Unfortunately the flight was about an hour delayed, but we had a 5 hour layover in Newark until our next flight, so we were fine.
 This is, of course, the chief downside of self-connecting – lower fares are easily found stringing multiple bookings together on separate airlines, but is it worth the hassle of delayed flight or lost luggage derailing your entire journey?
 For us, the answer was yes.
 We built in enough time for our connections and dealing with any unforeseen problems that the $$$ savings was worth it.
 But it still was a hassle.